-The Ocean Genome Legacy accepts contributions from anyone.
+The Ocean Genome Legacy accepts well-documented legally collected specimens from anyone.
 That open policy has guided the collection’s growth.

 “We’re pretty open minded about the value of samples, because you never know where discovery is going to come from,” said Dan Distel, research professor at Northeastern’s Marine Science Center and executive director of the Ocean Genome Legacy Center.

 “It’s sort of the luck of the draw,” Distel said.

 From zero to about 100 meters, researchers can use nets—and if necessary, scuba gear—to collect samples.
 Anything deeper requires a submarine.

 At depths beyond 100 meters, “You find very interesting organisms—weird things that we know very little about,” Distel said.